andyp1xe1/network_programming_labs/packages/lab3/docs/GODOC.md

 - For each player in players:
   - All positions in ControlledPos are valid board positions
   - All positions in ControlledPos have non-nil cards that are face-up
+  - All positions in PreviousCards are valid board positions from completed moves
+  - CardsMatched is true iff PreviousCards contains matching card contents
   - If Waiting is true, WaitingPos is a valid position with a face-up card controlled by another player
   - No card is controlled by more than one player
   - A player controls at most 2 cards at any time
+  - PreviousCards contains at most 2 positions from the most recent completed move

 **Safety from Rep Exposure:**
 - cards array is never returned directly; only copies of card contents are returned